RaulMGS/Unity-LayeredObjectCullingSystem/README.md

 The LayeredObjectCulling system takes advantage of API that was added in unity recently, but was not implemented into the engine as a standalone feature.
 It allows for culling objects and shadowcasting independently and based on renderlayers, regardless of the LOD System culling.

-This technique is great for optimization of scenes have lots of detail objects that should not render and/or cast shadows until close enough to the camera.
+This technique is great for optimization of scenes that have lots of detail objects that should not render and/or cast shadows until close enough to the camera.

 # How to use